wolfgangunger/cdk-cfn-pipeline/README.md

-# cdk-codepipeline
+# cloudformation-deployment-codepipeline
-cdk project with codepipeline to generate pipelines for cloud formation templates it will create a pipeline generator pipeline which will create one pipeline for each cloudformation template in the cfn-repo
+cdk project with codepipeline to generate pipelines for cloud formation templates
+it will create a pipeline generator pipeline which will create one pipeline for each cloudformation template in the cfn-repo
 for this architecture 2 approaches are possible:
 to create this generator pipeline once in a toolchain account and create all cfn-pipelines for all accounts/stages in there.